Skip to main content

 MEDIUM PREVALENCE

-Various nuts appear frequently in Israeli cooking, particularly in desserts, pastries, and Middle Eastern sweets.
-Pistachios, walnuts, and almonds are especially common.
+Nuts show up often in Israeli cooking, mostly in desserts, pastries and Middle Eastern sweets.
+Pistachios, walnuts and almonds are the ones you'll meet most.

 COMMONLY FOUND IN: